How to submit questions for the PPFAS Annual Unitholders' Meet

 Live (during the event):

-- Specific portfolio decisions: “Why did PPFCF reduce its position in Alphabet over the past two quarters?”
+- Specific portfolio decisions: “Why did PPFCF reduce its Alphabet position over the past two quarters?”

 - Philosophy clarifications: “How does PPFAS’s behavioural-finance framework apply to evaluating new IPOs?”